CSI Forensic Science Workshops for Secondary Schools and Colleges

-BTEC Level 3 National Qualification in Forensic and Criminal Investigation 2018
+BTEC Level 3 Nationals: Forensic and Criminal Investigation

-For the Forensic Evidence Collection and Analysis and Forensic Procedures in Practice units we provide full-day events based around the investigation of an aggravated burglary at the school or college.
+The full-day or two-day workshop is based around the investigation of an aggravated burglary at the school or college.
 All the respects of a professional crime scene examination; forensic practical including blood patterns, fingerprints, physical fit evidence, document examination, paper chromatography, footwear marks, DNA, digital evidence, hair, paint and a weapon; and a role-play courtroom trial.
 There are named suspects in the investigation and the practical suggests which of them was responsible.
-At every event, the school receives a free copy of the book ‘Crime Scene Investigation – Evidence Collection and Analysis’, written by Simon Shawcross of Sci-High.
+We conclude with a role-play courtroom trial in which the forensic evidence is presented.
+The school or college receives a free copy of the book ‘Crime Scene Investigation – Evidence Collection and Analysis’, written by Simon Shawcross of Sci-High.
 It provides a detailed and accessible introduction to crime scene work and evidence analysis.
-We also provide a Student Workbook which provides a structured programme of work for Level 2 and Level 3 projects.
+We also provide a Student Workbook which provides a structured programme of work supporting Level 3 assignments

 Requirements from the school or college